 How to Brew

-We find that the best way to hot-brew ojoche is in a french press.
+One of the best ways to brew ojoche is in a french press.
 Because ojoche is very dense and doesn't have any oils, it needs to be thoroughly mixed into the water to steep properly.
 So typically, drip coffee or espresso methods aren’t the best.

-Save those steeped grounds!
-Ojoche grounds are soft and palatable, not gritty and crunchy like coffee grounds.
+If you do choose to strain the grounds, save them and set them aside.
+They still have lots of nutrition in them.
+Ojoche grounds are soft and palatable, not gritty and crunchy.
 There is so much nutrition in ojoche that there’s still a good amount left over after you steep it.
-These grounds can be used in smoothies, pancakes, brownies, cookies, cakes, mole sauce, chili, meat rubs, and SO much more to add flavor and a boost of nutrients to your food.
+These grounds can be used in smoothies, pancakes, brownies, cookies, cakes, mole sauce, chili, meat rubs, and much more to add flavor and a boost of vitamins and minerals to your food.
 That’s right, that means that you can buy ojoche once and use it twice.
 And that means that ojoche is virtually zero waste!
 We’re still perfecting our website, but soon we’ll have a recipe section where you can get some inspiration.
 In the meantime, if you get creative with a recipe, tag us on Instagram - we’d love to see your inventions!